-General and administrative expense increased by 5% from \$6.2 million in 2021 to \$6.4 million in 2022.
-As a percentage of total revenue, general and administrative expense increased from 37% in 2021 to 40% in 2022.
-The increase in general and administrative expense in 2022 was primarily due to bad debt expense increases of \$0.4 million.
+General and administrative expense was \$6.5 million in 2023 and 2022.
+As a percentage of total revenue, general and administrative expense decreased from 41% in 2022 to 36% in 2023.
 Fluctuations of general and administrative expenses are expected depending on specific activities in a period.
 We expect general and administrative expenses to increase in absolute dollars, but to decrease as a percentage of total revenue.